zaneclaes/home-assistant-motion-eye-component/README.md

 Upon restart, Home Assistant will automatically create `camera` entities for each camera found at `http://motion-eye.local` with the appropriate MotionEye camera name.
 Each camera entity will contain all of the MotionEye camera attributes.

+Examples:

-**Example**: A Raspberry Pi with _MotionEyeOS_ installed will have a web UI on port 80.
+* **MotionEyeOS**: A Raspberry Pi with _MotionEyeOS_ installed will have a web UI on port 80.
 I have multiple Raspberry Pi Zero Ws, and I just add each as a separate integration to Home Assistant.
 Their configuration URLs are `http://192.168.0.161`, etc.
+* **MotionEye Add-On (Supervisor)**: The easiest approach is to tweak the HA add-on configuration to allow access.
+From the `Configuration` tab in the `Network` section, choose a host port, say, 8081.
+After restarting, you should be able to access the MotionEye UI using the static IP of your Home Assistant device and the port you have chosen.
+For example, `http://192.168.0.100:8081` (note I used the IP and not `homeassistant.local`).
+This is the correct `url` setting.

-If you're trying to connect to a MotionEye instance between Docker containers (or Kubernetes pods), you need to make sure that the Home Assistant instance can access the target URL.
-For example, you should be able to `curl http://192.168.0.161` from Home Assistant.
-I happen to run Kubernetes for all of my home automation, so I actually use the URL `http://motion.home.svc.cluster.local:8765` for one of my integrations.
-If you use Ingress, you might have a path after the domain name.
+* **Docker/Kubernetes**: If you're trying to connect to a MotionEye instance between Docker containers (or Kubernetes pods), you need to make sure that the Home Assistant instance can access the target URL.
+I happen to run Kubernetes for all of my home automation, so I actually use the URL `http://motion.home.svc.cluster.local:8765` for one of my integrations, as this is the syntax for intra-service DNS lookups.

 **When in doubt** you can use your browser's "Network Inspector" feature while using MotionEye.

 ![network inspector](https://content.technicallywizardry.com/2020/07/15122339/Screen-Shot-2020-07-15-at-6.22.13-AM-1024x519.jpg)

-In the above screenshot, the correct configuration URL would be https://cameras.snowy-cabin.com.
-When running Ingress, I have seen configuration URLs like `http://192.168.0.14:8123/api/hassio_ingress/7BYKXJ640FS5Ko-o5D9Sq8ZYBo5B7XzFbSUcPSxL-yQ`.
+In the above screenshot, the correct configuration URL would be `https://cameras.snowy-cabin.com` (everything before the `/picture`...)

 ## Using the Components